 They do have a high tolerance for hot summers, though, and have some drought tolerance too.
 Just don't expect such an impressive and long-lasting array of flowering if you let them get overly dry now and then.
 In the winter, watering can be significantly reduced, but they still appreciate being kept moist.

 Mexican cigar plants need a sheltered spot, out of strong winds, and don't forget these plants are frost tender.
 They will only be able to survive as an annual in areas that have cold winters, or, alternatively, they will need to be brought indoors before the frosts arrive.

-As you would expect from a species that flowers so prolifically, the Mexican cigar plant will appreciate being feed regularly during the growing season.
+During the growing season, as you would expect from a species that flowers so prolifically, the Mexican cigar plant will appreciate being fed regularly.
 An application of a weak and balanced liquid fertilizer every few weeks should be enough if they are being grown in fertile soil.
 Fertilization won't be required throughout the winter.

 With a lot of sun, Mexican cigar plants can become rather leggy.
-Pinching can help them to maintain a tidy and compact form.
+Pinching can help them maintain a tidy and compact form, simply pinch off the stem tips.
+This will encourage the plant to produce new branches.
 Pruning in late winter can also be beneficial if their form has become untidy.

 Propagating Cigar Plants

 Mexican cigar plants can be easily propagated from stem cuttings.
 Select healthy growth in the fall or winter and get the cuttings started off indoors.
 You can also take cuttings in early spring for ones that will be placed in containers.
 Here's how: